HOME / PROGRAMS AND PROJECTS

 The program also includes the development of legislation and urban controls to promote afforestation in public and private projects and stimulate community participation in afforestation initiatives.

-Project Returns
+Program Returns

 - Reducing the air temperature by 1.5 to 2 ° C at the city level.